vmad18/voice-identifier/README.md

 # How It Works
 A dataset of known voices of varying lengths as well as known random noises are used to train a deep learning model.
 Mel-frequency cepstrum (mfccs) features are extracted from the sounds and train the model.
 MFCCs describe the "shape" of the audio.
-The output of the model was whether the sound was a voice, and who that voice was, or if it was nosie.
+The output of the model was whether the sound was a voice, and who that voice was, or if it was noise.

 The trained model has an accuracy of: *~90.1%*